Achieving Robustness to Aleatoric Uncertainty with Heteroscedastic Bayesian Optimisation: Background

 and a covariance function

 The process is written as follows

-In our experiments, the prior mean function will be set to the data mean after normalisation of the inputs and standardisation of the outputs.
-As such, $m(\mathbf{x}) = 0$ will be assumed henceforth.
-The covariance function computes the pairwise covariance between two random variables (function values).
+In our experiments, the prior mean function will be set to the empirical mean of the data.
+The covariance function or kernel computes the pairwise covariance between two random variables (function values).
 The covariance between a pair of output values $f(\mathbf{x})$ and $f(\mathbf{x'})$ is a function of an input pair $\mathbf{x}$ and $\mathbf{x'}$.
-As such, the kernel encodes smoothness assumptions about the latent function being modelled; similarity in input space yields outputs that are close \cite{2012_Domingos}.
+As such, the kernel encodes smoothness assumptions about the latent function being modelled.
 The most widely-utilised kernel is the squared exponential (SE) kernel

 where $\sigma_{f}^2$ is the signal amplitude hyperparameter (vertical lengthscale) and $\ell$ is the (horizontal) lengthscale hyperparameter.
-We use the squared exponential kernel in all experiments.
-For further information on Gaussian Processes the reader is referred to \cite{2006_Rasmussen}.
+Although \autoref{eq:sq_exp_kernel} is written with a single lengthscale shared across dimensions, for multidimensional input spaces we optimise a lengthscale per dimension.
+For consistency, we use the squared exponential kernel in all experiments reported in the main paper.
+In \ref{kernel_exps} we compare the performance of different kernels on a set of synthetic optimisation functions.
+For a more detailed introduction to GPs the reader is referred to \cite{2006_Rasmussen}.